 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These materials are sorted at the Boston transfer station — a process that maximizes recovery.
-Contractors managing active jobs often set up commercial recurring hauling agreements, while we encourage reviewing EPA construction debris recycling guidance for efficient site sorting.
-Call (857) 305-2503.
+Construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These materials are sorted at the Boston transfer station to maximize recovery — contractors on steady jobs often manage this through commercial recurring hauling agreements.
+For specific material-stream best practices, we suggest reviewing the EPA construction debris recycling guidance before loading your heavy container.

 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials don’t belong in a standard container.
-Our reinforced-steel lowboy roll-offs are built for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds.
-The 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without pushing past USDOT truck weight limits on Boston routes.
+Dense loads like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a heavier container.
+Our reinforced-steel lowboy roll-offs are built for up to 10,000 pounds on a single pull.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load straight over without busting USDOT truck weight limits on Boston routes.

-Heavy-debris jobs run on a weight ticket from the scale house, not by the yard; the cleanest loads—strictly concrete or dirt—earn the lowest per-ton rate.
-We coordinate the specific container size and dispatch based on a quick call with the site super to manage the total tonnage of every dumpster.
+Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—no mixed wood, drywall, or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage.
+I size your container and dispatch the dumpster based on a quick call with the site super.

 Tonnage Limits and Weight Overage Policy